Crisis Management: Is it important and how is it effective

 Effective crisis management cannot occur without quality communication.
-Being able to communicate in the right way during and after a crisis can determine the overall outcome of the situation and the impact on your company.
+Being able to communicate quickly and in the right way during and after a crisis can determine the overall outcome of the situation and the impact on your company and your brand.

 Preparation is key

 Be prepared and keep up to date.
-Create a crisis management plan (CMP) which details your Crisis Communications strategy.
-This should be checked annually to ensure all types of crises are planned for and media is up to date.
+Create a Crisis Management Plan (CMP), which details your Crisis Communications Strategy.
+This should be checked annually to ensure all types of crises are planned for and media messaging is up to date.
 If a crisis occurs, you won’t have time to start at the beginning.

 In the CMP, think of all possible scenarios that may happen and write detailed media procedures.
 Will you issue a media release?
 Will you host a press conference?
 Will you send updates through social media?